-This Is Not University presents the first in a series of events that aim to explore life in-between full-time study and full-time work.
-Join our panellists as they discuss, debate and demystify what it is to enter the design industry.
+This Is Not University presented the first in a series of events that aims to explore life in-between full-time study and full-time work.
+Our panellists discussed, debated and demystified what it is to enter the design industry.

 Monday, November 5th

 General Assembly Sydney

 Gabby Lord is a small human with a boss surname.
 More importantly, she’s a designer and art director who has spent the past four years abroad, working in Berlin.
 Her portfolio is a diverse mix of projects ranging from local businesses to global campaigns for brands such as Ableton and Red Bull Music Academy.
 Gabby writes a weekly newsletter called OMGLORD